Hudou0420/ip/README.md

 Hudou stores tasks in a file named `tasks.txt`.
 The file is automatically created if it does not exist.

 ## Error Handling
-If you enter an invalid command, Hudou will notify you and provide guidance on the correct usage.
+If you enter an invalid command, Hudou will notify you and echo back the command you have sent.

 ---

-📢 **Stay productive with Hudou!** 🚀
+**Stay productive with Hudou!** 🚀